FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 If you want to test the **FabricSolutionDeployment** application using a custom application you have created in Entra Id , you can configure **AuthenticationMode** to a setting of either **UserAuth** and **ServicePrincipalAuth**.
-The next two sections explain how to create and configure custom Entra Id applications to support user authentication and service principal authentication.

 <img src="./images/GettingStarted/media/image13.png" style="width:40%" />

+> The next two sections explain how to create custom Entra Id applicationsas and how to configure them in the **FabricSolutionDeployment** application to test out deployment workflows that run as either a user or as a service principal.

 ### Configuring User Authentication with a Custom Entra Id Application